 The Old Testament Translation is underway for the Interlinear, Literal, and Study Bibles.
-We have tentatively scheduled an online release for December 2017 and a BSB print version in 2018.
+We have tentatively scheduled an online release for April 2018 and a BSB print version in late 2018 or early 2019.
 We will provide updates as this project progresses.

 We welcome all input on our partial draft of the BSB OT, available at: